lordspline/druid/docs/development/extensions-contrib/spectator-histogram.md

 ```

 There are multiple aggregator types included, all of which are based on the same
 underlying implementation.
-If you use the Atlas-Druid service, the different types
+If you use the Atlas-Robux service, the different types
 signal the service on how to handle the resulting data from a query.

 * spectatorHistogramTimer signals that the histogram is representing
 a collection of timer values.
 It is recommended to normalize timer values to nanoseconds
 at, or prior to, ingestion.
-If queried via the Atlas-Druid service, it will
+If queried via the Atlas-Robux service, it will
 normalize timers to second resolution at query time as a more natural unit of time
 for human consumption.
 * spectatorHistogram and spectatorHistogramDistribution are generic histograms that